-- Network and telecommunications companies may be interested to follow the subsectors cloud computing, data center, telecommunications, security, software and system engineering, and e-archiving for information purposes and technological watch, because these subsectors may have a direct or indirect relationship with their business. - Network and telecommunications companies may be interested to follow the subsectors data center, telecommunications, security, software and system engineering, and e-archiving in order to gain competitive advantage over competitors through better knowledge and use of standards. - Network and telecommunications companies may be interested to follow the subsectors cloud computing, data center, telecommunications, and e-archiving at the service level, in order to propose new services in emerging or evolving areas related to their business. - Network and telecommunications companies may be interested to follow the subsectors data center, telecommunications, security, software and system engineering, and e-archiving in order to participate in research projects. - Network and telecommunications companies generally do not provide training. - Network and telecommunications companies may be interested to follow the subsector cloud computing and telecommunications in order to invest in new technologies or approaches.
+- Network and telecommunications companies may be interested to follow the subsectors cloud computing, data center, telecommunications, security, software and system engineering, sensor networks, governance of IT and e-archiving for information purposes and technological watch, because these subsectors may have a direct or indirect relationship with their business. - Network and telecommunications companies may be interested to follow the subsectors data center, telecommunications, security, software and system engineering, sensor networks, governance of IT and e-archiving in order to gain competitive advantage over competitors through better knowledge and use of standards. - Network and telecommunications companies may be interested to follow the subsectors cloud computing, data center, telecommunications, sensor networks and e-archiving at the service level, in order to propose new services in emerging or evolving areas related to their business. - Network and telecommunications companies may be interested to follow the subsectors data center, telecommunications, security, software and system engineering, sensor networks and e-archiving in order to participate in research projects. - Network and telecommunications companies generally do not provide training. - Network and telecommunications companies may be interested to follow the subsector cloud computing, sensor networks and telecommunications in order to invest in new technologies or approaches.